BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/arnor_and_angmar.md

 - **Chieftain of the Dunedain** `ACTIVE`

-Friendly Dunedain Hero models may benefit from Arathorn's Stand Fast.
+Friendly Dunedain Hero models may benefit from Arathorn's [Stand Fast].

 </div>